NeoMatrix14241/VisionLane/README.md

   _→ The module: fitz (PyMuPDF) are not included in build.spec file which is required for PyPDFCompressor_
 - [x] **Hotfix:** Removed PyMuPDF/fitz import/module
   _→ PDF compression now relies solely on Ghostscript; all fitz/PyMuPDF code and dependencies have been removed for better compatibility for Nuitka._
+- [x] Fix unsupported images, apparently only the TIFF files are getting processed _→ Added support for various image formats including JPEG, PNG, BMP, GIF, and more_
 - [ ] Add an option to switch GPU and CPU
   _→ GPU acceleration can be disabled and use CPU instead_
 - [ ] Add a function to check if the recommended 8GB VRAM is met, else suggest to switch to CPU